mark-me/etl_templates/README.md

 * An example template that generates a create table DDL is the file ```templates/{implementation}/create_table.sql```
 * The output is a file for each DDL written in the directory ```output/{implementation}```

+Logs are written as JSON in the terminal and to log.json.

 ## Getting started

 * Clone the repository